victor-falcon/raketech-backend/README.md

 - I used Pest for testing.
 You can find them in the /test folder and run them with `php artisan test`.
 - The endpoint to return the list of countries is `api/countries`.
 The controller is in `app/Http/Controllers/Api/GetCountriesController.php`.
 I created a macro for responses (`app/Providers/ResponseMacroServiceProvider.php`) to return a list of resources.
 The idea is that, if we have more than one endpoint returning a list of items, we can always keep the same format.
 - I also created a service (`app/Services/Countries/GetAllCountries.php`) for returning the full list of countries.
 It's super simple, but in the future if we have filters, for example, we can receive a simple DTO to filter results.
 - About the database, for simplicity, I'm using sqlite, but we can use MySQL in production if we want.
-I'm also not using Docker, Sail or anything else to keep this simple.
-I'm using Herd in local to run the project.
+- About docker, I usually use Herd in localhost because I feel that's faster, but I installed Sail, so you can run `./vendor/bin/sail up` and access the site on `localhost`.

 ## Sync Countries